Carolina Scholar Award Donors

-McNair Scholar Awards are made possible by the generosity of university alumnus Robert C. McNair and his wife, Janice, of Houston, Texas.
+McNair Scholar Awards are made possible by the generosity of the late university alumnus Robert C. McNair and his wife, Janice, of Houston, Texas.
 The original gift of $20 million was made in 1998 to begin the program, and an additional $10 million was added 10 years later to ensure its longevity.
 The scholarship program exists to recruit the nation's best college freshmen to the university — those who exhibit outstanding scholarship and leadership.
 McNair is founder, chairman and chief executive officer of the Houston Texans.

 Janice McNair and The Late Robert C. McNair